NootNNoot/BTD-112/README.md

 (try and guess which on ).

 How to run:
-All you should need to run the program is to run the Bloons TD 112.py file as everything else is local.
+Download the zip file (I promise it is not a zipbomb 💣💥🖥️🤯✖️) named "Bloons 112" and you should be able to run it by running the Bloons TD 112.py file as everything else is local.

 Shortcuts:
 Pressing the ',' or '<' key will preform a left upgrade quickly as long as a monkey is selected and your cash amount is